The following article uses options that are available starting with the Freeware edition and project type.

 A common mistake made by developers new to Advanced Installer is creating a project then copying it and using the copy as a base for a new project.
 This is wrong, it leads to duplicate ProductCode and UpgradeCode.
 The article on Product Identification explains why this is wrong in the "Copying your project files" section.

-The most important step in creating an MSI package is adding a file or folder.
+The most important step in creating an MSI installer is adding a file or folder.

 Switch to the “Files and Folders” page by selecting it in the left-side panel.
 The folders which interest you most are “Application Folder” and “Application Shortcut Folder”.